Saudization: a local version of a region-wide movement

-This shows how the workforce gap is increases at a rate much higher than that with which it decreases.
+This shows how the workforce gap is increasing at a rate much higher than that with which it decreases.
 Over the past two years, more than 800,000 expats have left; this reduced the number of expats from 8.52 million in Q1 of 2016 to 7.71 million in Q1 of 2018.
 However, this reduction resulted in only 43,000 new jobs for the Saudis (around 5% of the number of departed expats).

-2) Reaction of the private sector companies:
+2) The reaction of the private sector companies:

 There are concerns that Nitaqat system might have focused on the quantity rather than the quality of the results.
 To put up with the requirements of the Saudi government, some companies used practices that included hiring Saudis for fake jobs with nominal salaries; a practice that became known as fake Saudization.

 In addition to that, some companies attempted to adjust the other end of the equation through increasing the prices of their products and services to pay the fees that Nitaqat levied on one hand and make up the upsurge of the expats’ recruitment costs on the other.
 This in turn negatively impacted the Saudis’ already weakened purchasing power.

 3) Expats’ dependent fees:

 There is no doubt that the recently levied fees will help increase the governmental revenues of KSA.
 However, some economy experts worry that this would push expats to send many of their family members back home.
 This would reduce the expats’ spending in the local market and increase the outflow of capital from Saudi Arabia instead.